*Updated on 11/13/2018 to reflect current relationship status and age

-As of the time of this update, it’s been close to two years since my last outbreak.
-Now that I’m in a stable relationship with an incredible man, I don’t have to deal with the annoyance of trying to date with HSV.
+As of the time of this update, I average about one or two outbreaks a year.
+My partner trusts me to tell him when I feel the symptoms coming on, and we find alternate ways to enjoy each other when that happens.
+Now that I’m in a stable relationship with this incredible man, I don’t have to deal with the annoyance of trying to date with HSV.

 But, I will add something that wasn’t in the original version of this post.
 Dating poly people when you have herpes is more complicated, because there are multiple people who have to be notified of the risks, as minor as they are.
 I’m grateful that the people involved with my person were educated and open to it.
 That has not always been the case for me in poly situations.

-It often feels like people without herpes live in perpetual fear of getting it, while people who have it live in perpetual fear of never getting laid again.
+It used to feel like people without herpes live in perpetual fear of getting it, while people who have it live in perpetual fear of never getting laid again.

 But the actual condition itself?
 It’s a nuisance.
 A tolerable, controllable nuisance.